kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 apt update && apt upgrade -y && apt install -y curl && curl ifconfig.ovh
 ```

-The Public IP of the Gateway you're using should appear.
+The public IP of the Gateway you're using should appear.

 Click on the `Manage IP Access (ACL)`{.action} menu of our newly created volume:

 ![Manage Access of the EFS Volume](images/manage-efs-volume-access.png){.thumbnail}

-Add either the nodes' IPs one by one or the Gateway's Public IP depending on your configuration:
+Add either the nodes' IPs one by one or the Gateway's public IP depending on your configuration:

 ![Allow nodes IP to access the EFS Volume](images/manage-efs-volume-access-ip.png){.thumbnail}